Diffusive stability against nonlocalized perturbations of planar wave trains in reaction-diffusion systems: Nonlinear iteration scheme

 obtained in Theorem~\ref{theope} is not strong enough to close a nonlinear iteration argument.
 The decomposition in Theorem~\ref{theope} factors out the translational mode $u_\infty'(\xx)e(\xx,\xt,y,t)$ of the Green's function, which yields an additional decay factor $t^{-\frac{1}{2}}$ in the estimate of the residual.
 Moreover, the introduction of the phase function $\psi(\xx,y,t)$ in the nonlinear iteration scheme leads to a contribution $u_\infty'\psi$ in~\eqref{vintegral}, which cancels the translational mode of the Green's function by a judicious choice~\eqref{defpsi} of $\psi$.
 The additional decay of the residual mode of the Green's function can then be exploited to close the nonlinear iteration argument.
 The trade-off is that the introduction of the phase function $\psi(\xx,y,t)$ yields derivatives of $v$ in the nonlinearity, which needs to be controlled -- see also Remark~\ref{motvt}. \end{rem}

-\begin{rem} In order to obtain a closed nonlinear iteration scheme from~\eqref{integralscheme}, one needs to control the derivatives $v_\xx,v_y,v_{\xx y}$ and $v_{\xx\xx}$ in the nonlinearity~\eqref{nonlinearity}.
-Naively, one might introduce integral equations for the derivatives of $v$ by differentiating~\eqref{integralscheme}.
-However, the second order derivatives of the Green's function satisfy the bound
+\begin{rem} In order to obtain a closed nonlinear iteration scheme from~\eqref{integralscheme}, one needs to control the second derivatives $v_{\xx y}$ and $v_{\xx\xx}$ in the nonlinearity~\eqref{nonlinearity}.
+Naively, one might introduce integral equations for these second derivatives of $v$ by differentiating~\eqref{integralscheme}.
+However, the second order derivatives of the Green's function satisfy the bounds

-for some constants $C,M > 1$, which leads, after integration over $\xx$ and $y$, to the nonintegrable factor $(t-s)^{-1}$ in the estimation of the integral equations for $v_{\xx y}$ and $v_{\xx\xx}$.
+for some constants $C,M > 1$, which leads, after integration over $\xt$ and $y$, to the nonintegrable factor $(t-s)^{-1}$ in the estimation of the integral equations for $v_{\xx y}$ and $v_{\xx\xx}$.
 Integrating by parts to move a derivative from the Green's function to the nonlinearity, introduces third derivatives of $v$ in the nonlinearity and thus transfers the problem of controlling second derivatives of $v$ to controlling third derivatives of $v$.

 The same problem occurs in the nonlinear stability analyses~\cite{JONZNL,JONZ,JUN,JUNNL} of wave-train solutions to reaction-diffusion systems in one spatial dimension.
 There one establishes a nonlinear damping estimate that controls the $H^k$-norm of the perturbation $v$ for $k \geq 0$ by its $L^2$-norm and by the $H^k$-norm of $(\psi_\xx,\psi_t)$.
 This yields nonlinear $L^1 \cap H^k \to H^k$-stability in~\cite{JONZ} and nonlinear $L^1 \cap H^k \to L^\infty$-stability with nonlocal phase in~\cite{JONZNL}.
 The damping estimate from~\cite{JONZNL,JONZ} is also employed in the pointwise nonlinear stability analyses in~\cite{JUN,JUNNL}.
 Since the derivatives of $v$ are paired with $\psi$-terms in the nonlinearity, one only needs $L^\infty$-bounds on the derivatives of $v$ in~\cite{JUN,JUNNL}.
 These $L^\infty$-bounds follow via Sobolev interpolation from $H^k$-bounds on $v$ that are obtained using the damping estimate from~\cite{JONZNL,JONZ}.